Day 1: Arrival at Kigali Airport

 Accommodation Options

-Mid-range Level: Mountain Gorilla View Lodge
+Mid-range Level: Mountain Gorilla View Lodge | Luxury Level: Volcanoes Virunga Lodge

-Begin your day breakfast before heading to the briefing point for an unforgettable golden monkey trekking experience.
+Begin your day with breakfast before heading to the briefing point for an unforgettable golden monkey trekking experience.
 These charming primates are native to the Virunga regions of Uganda, Rwanda, and the Democratic Republic of Congo.
 In Rwanda’s Volcanoes National Park, two habituated troops reside, with the larger troop in the Sabyinyo volcano area boasting 80 to 100 members, making it a popular attraction for visitors.

 Golden monkeys are relatively easy to locate as they dwell at the base of the volcanoes within lush bamboo forests.
 Trackers follow the trail of fresh bamboo shoots and leaves to pinpoint their exact location.
 Once found, you’ll have a precious hour to observe these vibrant primates up close, witnessing their playful antics and intriguing behaviors in their natural habitat.